 It could be due to incompatible driver versions, outdated drivers, Incomplete Windows updates, or some other issue.
 Realtek provides additional support for your system’s audio.
 Moreover, Windows updates change many other settings that could indirectly affect the Realtek audio driver.

-Some intel motherboards have custom audio drivers for their motherboards that the manufacturer does not provide.
+Some intel motherboards have custom audio drivers that the manufacturer does not provide.
 But some motherboards have built-in Realtek audio support.
-You will need to download the Realtek driver from the Intel website for those motherboards.
+You must download the Realtek driver from the Intel website for those motherboards.

-Outdated Realtek Version: It’s possible that the latest update to Windows 10 has made the Realtek audio driver no longer work.
+Outdated Realtek Version: The latest update to Windows 10 may have made the Realtek audio driver no longer work.
 By visiting the official website of Realtek, you will be able to check for any available updates.

 Incompatible Version: If you use a version of the Realtek audio driver that isn’t compatible with Windows 10, the driver might not work right after you install the Windows 10 update.
 You can find out if your driver is compatible by going to Realtek’s website and searching for the model of your specific driver there.